Forestier Disease | Mechanical Dysphagia from Anterior Osteophytes

 Presentation

-- Dysphagia: Most common complaining symptom (28% of cervical DISH).
+- Dysphagia: Most common presenting symptom of cervical OALL (a minority of all cervical DISH).
 "Food sticking".

 - Globus Sensation: Feeling of a lump in the throat.